Type certificate: Validity

-The TC holder remains responsible for the continued integrity of the approved aircraft type design and must continue to be the focal point for resolving issues that may require corrective action.
+The TC holder remains responsible for the continued integrity of the approved aircraft type design and must remain the focal point for resolving issues that may require corrective action.
 This requires the continued capability, or access to a capability, of providing appropriate technical solutions for service difficulties or mandatory corrective action.
 If the holder is no longer capable or if the TC is transferred to another holder a regulatory authority should take appropriate action in accordance with the national legislation.
-In the case of the TC being transferred to another holder the new holder shall be capable of fulfilling the TC holder responsibilities in following ADs and providing technical support to keep the type design current with the applicable airworthiness requirements, even after the production of the aircraft type has stopped but many out-of-production aircraft continue useful lives.
+In the case of the TC being transferred to another holder the new holder shall be capable of fulfilling the TC holder responsibilities in following ADs and providing technical support to keep the type design current with the applicable airworthiness requirements, even after the production of the aircraft type has stopped but many out-of-production aircraft continue to have useful lives.
 STCs are also bound by the same rules.
-When the holder decides to stop supporting the aircraft type without the transfer of TC holder responsibilities, the TC is returned to the issuing regulatory authority and the remaining aircraft fleet can be grounded by the current states of registry until further decisions on the registered aircraft continuing airworthiness.
+When the holder decides to stop supporting the aircraft type without transferring TC holder responsibilities, the TC is returned to the issuing regulatory authority and the remaining aircraft fleet can be grounded by the current states of registry until further decisions on the registered aircraft continuing airworthiness.
 In this manner the whole Concorde fleet was finally grounded when Airbus SAS surrendered its TC.